 The course connects to research in general management, and specifically to research carried out at JIBS in the areas of leadership, ownership, and sustainability.
 The research is used to stimulate group discussions and to enhance the student's learning experience.
 Secondly, the course uses connections to practice, using in-class case study discussions and having guest lecturers from the industry.

 Type of instruction

 The course includes lectures, seminars, group work and written examination.

-The teaching is conducted in English.
+Language of instruction is in English.